nipil/transmission-torrent-statistics/README.md

 If the transmission client is unreachable at the time of the polling, or the data hasn't change since last known polling, no sample is stored, thus don't expect to get one sample per polling interval when querying the database.

 These kind of issues need to be taken into account for every later use of the collected data.

-## To be done

-Optimize web portal graph generation using deltas and bins